On Systole, Kissing Number and Volume of Arithmetic Manifolds: Systole, kissing number and volume in higher dimensions.

 \begin{theorem} For any $n\geq 2$, there exists a sequence $M_i$ of compact hyperbolic $n$-manifolds with $\vol(M_i)\to\infty$, such that

 where $c$ is a constant that does not depend on $M_{i}.$ \end{theorem}

 Together with C. Dória, we also proved that the constant $\frac{8}{n(n+1)}$ is optimal along principal congruence coverings (see the appendix of \cite{Mur19}).
-This implies that $C_1=\frac{8}{n(n+1)}$ holds as an answer to \Cref{q:q1} for compact hyperbolic $n$-manifolds.
+This implies that $C_1=\frac{8}{n(n+1)}$ holds as an answer to Question~\ref{q:q1} for compact hyperbolic $n$-manifolds.

-\Cref{q:q1} has also been studied for other types of arithmetic locally symmetric space.
+Question~\ref{q:q1} has also been studied for other types of arithmetic locally symmetric spaces.
 For an arithmetic locally symmetric space of dimension $n$, there are congruence coverings $M_I$ of $M$ satisfying the inequality

 where $d$ is a constant that does not depend on $M_{I}$.
-The constant $C$ depends on the type of $M$, and it is summarize in \Cref{tab:sys}, which also shows for which cases $C$ is known to be optimal.
+The constant $C$ depends on the type of $M$.
+We will summarize in Table~\ref{tab:sys} what is known so far about systole growth on other locally symmetric spaces.
+Also, we will indicate in which cases the provided $C$ is known to be optimal.

-\subsection{Kissing number in higher dimensions}
+\subsection{Kissing number in higher dimensions.}

-As it was mentioned in \Cref{sec:two guiding questions}, an answer to \Cref{q:q1} can be obtaind from an answer to \Cref{q:q2}, but the latter is more difficult.
-The first contruction of hyperbolic $3$-manifolds with large kissing number was obtained in collaboration with C. Dória in \cite{DM21}, stating that
+As it was mentioned in Section~\ref{sec:two guiding questions}, an answer to Question~\ref{q:q1} can be obtained from an answer to Question~\ref{q:q2}, but the latter is more difficult.
+The first construction of hyperbolic $3$-manifolds with large kissing number was obtained by this author in collaboration with C. Dória.
+More precisely, the following result was obtained in \cite{DM21}.

 \begin{theorem} There exists a sequence $M_i$ of non-compact finite volume hyperbolic $3$-manifolds with $\vol(M_i)\to\infty$, such that for some constant $c>0$ independent of $M_i$. \end{theorem}